Recipes Planner Tools Calculators Journal Meal plan

 Journal

-Before every dinner I ate a small bowl of greens or roasted vegetables.
-I told myself it was a healthy start, that I was being good before being full.
-The bowl sat on the counter while I cooked, and I ate from it standing up, and by the time the pasta200 kcal or the rice205 kcal or the stew was ready I was already half full from lettuce and broccoli.
-The salad felt responsible.
-It also took up the room.
+Before dinner I used to eat a small bowl of greens or roasted vegetables.
+I told myself it was a healthy start and that I was being good before I got full.
+The bowl sat on the counter while I cooked.
+I ate from it standing up.
+By the time the pasta200 kcal, rice205 kcal, or stew was ready, I was already half full from lettuce and broccoli.
+I thought of the salad as the responsible choice.
+It also took the room I needed for the rest of the meal.

-I was trying to gain weight, and the greens were filling the space where the energy needed to go.
-I was eating the right thing in the wrong order.
+I was trying to gain weight, and the greens were filling the space where the calories needed to go.
+I was eating useful food in the wrong order.
 A bowl of steamed broccoli has about fifty calories.
-A bowl of pasta with butter102 kcal and cheese110 kcal has five hundred.
-I was putting the fifty in first, and then telling myself I could not finish the five hundred because I was already full.
+A bowl of pasta with butter102 kcal and cheese110 kcal has about five hundred.
+I put the fifty in first, then told myself I could not finish the five hundred because I was already full.

 One night I skipped the salad and went straight to the pasta.
 I ate more of it than I had in weeks.
 My stomach had room because I had not filled it with water and fiber first.
-The pasta had butter and parmesan110 kcal and it carried the calories I needed.
-The salad would have taken the space for two of those servings, and it would have given me almost nothing in return.
-I sat at the table and ate slowly and finished the whole bowl, and I did not feel virtuous.
-I felt fed.
+The pasta had butter and parmesan110 kcal and gave me the calories I needed.
+The salad would have taken the space of about two of those servings and given me almost no calories in return.
+I sat at the table, ate slowly, and finished the whole bowl.

 I still eat vegetables.
-I eat them with the meal, on the same plate, or after it when I want them.
-I put them next to the richer food so they are part of the dinner and not a wall in front of it.
+I eat them with the meal on the same plate, or after it when I want them.
+I put them next to the richer food so they are part of dinner instead of something I finish first.
 A few roasted carrots next to the polenta.
 A handful of spinach7 kcal folded into the stew.
 The greens are the same.
-The timing is what changed how much of the real food I could eat.
+The timing is what changed how much of the main food I could eat.

 ← Back to the journal